An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Introduction

 The remainder of this manuscript is organized as follows: Section~\ref{section:VQLS} provides an overview of the VQLS algorithm, as well as the state preparation method, variational ansatzes, and cost function used in this study.
 Section~\ref{section:FEM_VQLS} discusses the Q-FEM implementation approach, specifically the treatment of the global stiffness matrix.
 In Section~\ref{section:Poisson_Eqn}, we discuss unitary and quantum circuit construction in the context of one-dimensional steady-state heat equation discretized using linear and quadratic elements.
 Section~\ref{sec:numerical_results} presents the numerical verification of Q-FEM relative to ansatz selection, discretization characteristics, and boundary conditions.
 Section~\ref{section:Conclusion} provides conclusions and directions for future work.

 {\bf{Notation:}} Arbitrary vectors and matrices are represented by boldface lower and upper-case letters respectively, following the classical computational mechanics literature.
 The matrix-vector product of matrix $\mathbf{A}$ with a vector $\mathbf{b}$ is represented as $\mathbf{A} \mathbf{b}$.
-We use upper-case letters without boldface for unitary matrices (that represent circuit operations), for instance, the second order identity matrix is denoted as $I$.
+We use upper-case letters without boldface for unitary matrices (that represent circuit operations), for instance, the second-order identity matrix is denoted as $I$.
 The quantum state vector, inner and outer products are denoted following a `bra-ket' notation as described: a normalized quantum state vector is denoted as $| \cdot \rangle$, an un-normalized quantum state vector is represented with a boldface letter such as $\ket{\mathbf{a}}$, while the inner product between two quantum state vectors $| a \rangle$ and $| b \rangle$ is denoted with $ \langle a | b \rangle $, and the outer product between the same states is written as $|a \rangle \langle b|$.
+This manuscript uses little-endian notation which means that a qubit state such as $|01\rangle$ refers to $q_0$ qubit in $|1\rangle$ state and $q_1$ qubit in $|0\rangle$ state.